Detecting Hallucinated Content in Conditional Neural Sequence Generation: Experimental Details for Token-level Hallucination Prediction

 \paragraph{Subword Tokenization} Depending on the pretrained model (Roberta / XLM-Roberta) we finetune on, we apply corresponding subword segmentation to the synthetic data set ($S, T, T'$) and calculate the edit-distance between the $T$ and $T'$ at the subword level.
 At evaluation time, the model predicts the hallucination labels for each subword in the sentence, thus we predict a word to be a hallucination word if any subword of it is predicted as a hallucinated one.

 \paragraph{Synthetic data generation} There are a couple of hyperparameters of noised functions in the BART implementation~\citep{ott2019fairseq}.
-The main noised functions include (1) random masking (randomly replace a word with MASK), (2) random replacement (randomly replace a word with another word in the vocabulary), (3) random insertion of masks.
+The main noised functions include (1) random masking, (2) random replacement, (3) random insertion of masks.
 We found that random masking and random replacement are the two key factors affecting the generated sentences and we have provided their settings in the main paper.
 We apply a random insertion masks rate of 0.2 for all settings.
 In addition, the noise functions are applied to words instead of spans in our setting.

-\paragraph{Finetuning} For MT, we finetune a large XLM-Roberta~\citep{conneau-etal-2020-unsupervised} released in fairseq~\citep{ott2019fairseq} which is trained on 2.5T of filtered CommonCrawl data in 100 languages.
+\paragraph{Finetuning} For MT, we finetune a large XLM-Roberta~\citep{conneau-etal-2020-unsupervised} released in fairseq~\citep{ott2019fairseq}.
 For summarization, we finetune a large Roberta~\citep{ott2019fairseq} on the synthetic data where we truncate articles that exceed 512 tokens (allowed by the Roberta) to be 512.
 For both models, we use the Adam optimizer~\citep{kingma2014adam} with $\beta_1=0.9, \beta_2=0.98, \epsilon=1e-6$ and weight decay of 0.1.
 We set the masking probability to be 0.35 for the $\mathcal{L}_{mlm}$ loss.
 The dropout and attention dropout rates are set to be 0.1.
 We adopt \texttt{polynomial\_decay} for learning rate scheduling with learning rate of 2e-5.